MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

     	Get-AIPScannerRepository

-With the scanner's default configuration, you're now ready to run your first scan in discovery mode, to see in reports what files would be classified and protected.
+With the scanner's default configuration, you're now ready to run your first scan in discovery mode.

 ## Run a discovery cycle and view reports for the Azure Information Protection scanner